rileygibson2/Light/README.md

 - `light.guipackage.*`: contains all gui base components and infrastructure and backend interface implementing classes
 - `light.*`: all backend control components

-The idea is extremely loose coupling so one gui 'look' can be swapped out for future updates and stuff
+The idea is extremely loose coupling so one gui look can be swapped out for future updates and stuff

 ## Components I intend to add over the course of the project include: